wso2/msf4j/archetypes/README.md

 To read more on what other properties you can use when generating a project from an archetype please refer [1]

-Following are the properties you need to pass in your command which describe project you are creating using this archetype.
+Following are the properties you need to pass in your command which describe the project you are creating using this archetype.

 | Property   | Description                          | Default value               |